vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

 Oftentimes, there is a need to schedule a job to run on a specific schedule.
 For example, maybe you want to turn the lights off at 11 PM every night.
 SmartThings provides the *schedule* method to allow you to create recurring schedules.

+The various *schedule* methods follow a similar form - they take an argument representing the desired schedule, and the method to be called on this schedule.
+Each SmartApp or device-type handler can only have one handler method scheduled at any time.
+This means that, unlike *runIn* or *runOnce*, a job created with *schedule* must either execute or be canceled with the *unschedule* method before you can schedule another job with the same method.
+The *schedule* method does not accept the overwrite option like *runOnce* and *runIn*.

 **schedule(dateTime, handlerMethod)**

 Creates a scheduled job that calls the handlerMethod every day at the time specified by the dateTime argument.
 The dateTime argument can be a String, Date, or number (to schedule based on Unix epoch time).

 Only the time information will be used to derive the recurring schedule.

 Here's how you might use a preference to set up a daily scheduled job: